wuyilingwei/Timberborn_Mods_Universal_Translate/README.md

 - [Contributing Guide](docs/CONTRIBUTING.md) - How to join and contribution rules
 - [Data Structure](docs/DATA_STRUCTURE.md) - TOML file structure and translation workflow

-## Translation Features

-See [docs/DATA_STRUCTURE.md](docs/DATA_STRUCTURE.md) for detailed information about the translation system features and glossary support.

-### Licensing
+### License

+Data files in the `data` directory are licensed under the [Attribution-NonCommercial-NoDerivatives 4.0 International License](/License.txt)

 Scripts and build files in the `.github` directory are licensed under the [ANTI-LABOR EXPLOITATION LICENSE 1.1 in combination with GNU General Public License v3.0](/.github/LICENSE).
-This ensures ethical use and protection of contributors' rights.